teamosis/gethugothemes-documentation/content/enov/content-management.md

 ---
 title: Content Management
 date: '2019-12-02T08:15:41-03:00'
-weight: 6
+weight: 8
 draft: false
 ---

-All the pages content comes from the data folder.
-After opening the data folder you will see all page contents file, like `homepage.yml` for homepage, `about.yml` for about page.
+All the page are provided in this template, without those list page who has single page like blog page, all the content comes from `data` folder.
+After open the data folder you will see all page contents file, like `homepage.yml` for homepage, `about.yml` for about page.

+You can easily change the demo content with your won content, just remember that you have to follow the indent that are provided in demo content.
+If you miss the indentation will get an error.
+So carefully copy the loop, and change your content.
+Every loop starts with `-` this symbol.

 ## Other Pages
 There are two types of pages in the Hugo theme, list page, and single page.
 The list page is kind of a landing page (ex: `about page`).
 And the single page is called the inner page of a product or a post (ex: blog single page).
 We need to define the structure or markup of every page.